berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

 		kubectl create namespace node-placeholder

-## Create a new static endpoint IP and switch DNS to point our new deployment at it.
+## Create a new static IP and switch DNS to point our new deployment at it.
-1. Create a new static endpoint IP in the [GCP console](https://console.cloud.google.com/networking/addresses/add?project=ucb-datahub-2018).
+1. Create a new static IP in the [GCP console](https://console.cloud.google.com/networking/addresses/add?project=ucb-datahub-2018).
 2. Open [infoblox](https://infoblox.net.berkeley.edu) and change the wildcard and empty entries for datahub.berkeley.edu to point to the IP from the previous step.
 3. Update `support/values.yaml`, under `ingress-nginx` with the newly created IP from infoblox:  `loadBalancerIP: xx.xx.xx.xx`.
 4. Add and commit this change to your feature branch (still do not push).